s-hamann/httpsdate/README.md

   -u USER, --user USER  when started with high privileges, run as this user
                         instead (default: nobody)
-  --max-adjust seconds  do not change the clock more than this many seconds -q, --quiet           do not show warnings and adjustment information
+  --max-adjust seconds  do not change the clock more than this many seconds --max-failed N        do not change the clock if more than N servers failed
+                        to send a usable date and time -q, --quiet           do not show warnings and adjustment information
 ```